Find this month's constraint.

 Approximate monthly enquiry volume

 No sensitive access is needed before the initial review.
-Access requirements are agreed only if the sprint moves forward.
+Access requirements are agreed only if the monitor moves forward.

 Sample Output

-See the kind of clarity the sprint creates.
+See the kind of clarity the monitor creates.

-The final output should make the follow-up problem visible enough to act on.
+The final output should make the current constraint visible enough to act on.

 Score Summary